 Factors that may increase the risk of complications include:

 - History of bleeding disorders or easy bruising

-- Use of any medications, over-the-counter medicines, or herbal supplements
+- Use of any medications, over-the-counter medications, or herbal supplements

-- Sensitivity or allergy to latex, medicines, or anesthesia
+- Sensitivity or allergy to latex, medications, or anesthesia

 You may be asked to do the following: